Facebook Pixel

 • Use tax-advantaged accounts like an IRA to reduce taxes on retirement income.

-The FIRE movement is not for everyone; it requires financial discipline over a long period, but the benefit of retiring early can be a worthwhile sacrifice.
-If you would like information on how to invest in a high-yield savings account, a certificate of deposit, or an IRA, give the experts at NASB a call at 800-677-6272.
+The FIRE movement is not for everyone; it requires financial discipline over a long period, but the benefits of retiring early can be worth the sacrifice.
+If you want information on investing in a high-yield savings account, a certificate of deposit, or an IRA, call the experts at NASB at 800-677-6272.